CongducPham/LowCostLoRaGw/gw_advanced/README.md

 B.5.
 We added the possibility to have a temperature/humidity sensor connected to the Raspberry gateway in order to periodically monitor the temperature/humidity level inside the gateway casing.
 These data are saved in the local MongoDB database and can therefore be visualized just like data coming from remote sensors.
 We currently support the DHT22 temperature/humidity sensor which is a digital (1-wire) sensor.
 Remember that the Raspberry has no analog input so an analog sensor such as the LM35 is not suitable.

 B.6.
-We added simple 128-bit AES decryption capabilities at the gateway in the post_processing_gw.py script.
-The end-device can encrypt using an 128-bit AES library.
-The common AES key must be known by both the end-device and the gateway.
-It is just a demonstration for simple deployment usage.

-B.7.
 We added a configuration script (scripts/config_gw.sh) to help you configure the gateway with MongoDB, WiFi and Bluetooth features.
 It is highly recommended to use this script to set your gateway once all the files have been copied.

 Install the advanced version